f32c/f32c/src/README.md

 # f32c C sources - how to compile:

-MIPS compiler it should be patched (patches are here).
+MIPS compiler should be patched becuse f32c uses subset of MIPS ISA (patches are here).
-RISC-V probably any (even the latest) will do but you need to know latest set of required compiler and linker options and this is often subject of change during development :)
+RISC-V compiler probably any (even the latest) will do but you need to know latest set of required compiler and linker options and this is often subject of change during development :)

 Although you can download compilers, patch and compile from source, fastest way is to tnstall arduino and from board manager